Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "Oh God!"
 Rees pulled himself together at last, and accepted Keeda’s helping hand to stand up. "...Ow.
 Fuck.
 Wow.
 Hah!
 Oh, shit, boys.
 We’re down the fuckin’ rabbit hole now, I tell you!"

-Keeda’s smug could be cut with a knife. "*Indeed.* Now…this way, this way…"
+Keeda’s smug could be cut with a knife. "*Indeed.* Now... this way, this way..."

 They were given quite the processional welcome.
 Keeda and Tomoe insisted on bringing the *whole* crew, and loading Urgug into a vehicle was always a time-consuming process, but the streets—halls?
 Corridors?
 Decks? - were cleared for them.